by-tezov/tuucho/mkdocs/docs/index.md

     - Slide Vertically
     - Slide Horizontally

-- **Cache control**
-    - Time To Live components, contents and texts group and individual

 - **Form submission**
-    - Local validator and remote controls with user feedback
+    - Local validator and remote controls with user feedback (error or information)
     - Custom command on success or failure

 ### Supported Components